Big Data. Big Future.

-Prepare yourself for a career as a bioinformatics analyst or bioinformatics engineer in universities and hospitals, research organizations, and the pharmaceutical and biotechnology industries.
+Prepare yourself for a career as a bioinformatics analyst or engineer in universities & hospitals, research organizations, and the pharmaceutical & biotechnology industries.

 The Master of Science in Computational Biology and Quantitative Genetics provides students with the rigorous quantitative training and essential skills needed to successfully meet the challenges presented by large-scale public health data — “Big Data” — in biomedical research.

 This new 80-credit program, offered jointly by the Departments of Biostatistics and Epidemiology, is designed to provide students with:

 - The biological background needed to understand and interpret data